Okay, so Trump is still going down there in Fort Worth, and he just said, hey, they say I'm not loyal.

 The past seven years are the manifestation of the horror and the evil and all the rotten, terrible things that can happen when the people are ignored and abandoned.

-And the political class for the first official time in people's lives openly mocks and makes fun of and disregards the people that elect them.
+And the political class, for the first official time in people's lives, openly mocks and makes fun of and disregards the people that elect them.

-But it's real, is the point is, and this stuff has deep foundational roots now.
+And this stuff has deep foundational roots now.

-This is not just a Trump cult is the point.
+This is not just a Trump cult, is the point.

-It's and I maintain to you that the depth of this anti-establishment mentality mood, whatever you want to call it, is so deep.
+It's, and I maintain to you that the depth of this anti-establishment mentality mood, whatever you want to call it, is so deep.

 That's why Trump can't hurt himself with impolitic things that he says or does.

-And it's why substantive criticism that in many people's minds exposes Trump as the neophyte, political neophyte that he doesn't hurt either.
+And it's why substantive criticism that in many people's minds exposes Trump as the neophyte, political neophyte that doesn't hurt either.

 In fact, the more distance somebody has from anything that reminds anybody of politics as usual, the better.